top of page

 Saturnalia was a Roman pagan feast for indulgence.
 Painting by Thomas Couture.

-These claims insinuate that by adopting the same date, Christians accidentally absorbed pagan customs into their own feast, making Christmas a "hybrid" between paganism and Christianity.
-It is furthered that this, therefore, justifies the view that Christmas is an irreligious "winter holiday", co-created by several spiritual practices.
+The claims insinuate that by using the same date, regardless of the supposed reason, Christians accidentally absorbed pagan customs into their own feast, making Christmas a "hybrid" between paganism and Christianity.
+This, by extension, justifies the view that Christmas is an irreligious "winter holiday", co-created by several religious practices.

 So - how did the Christians land on 25 December?
 The actual birth date of Jesus Christ is, of course, shrouded.
 Yet, early Christians went to lengths to select a date that reflected both Holy Scripture and Holy Tradition.
 Here is how it happened: